vishalpadaswan3/MYKAA---Shopping-Website/README.md

 ## Installation

-npm i  --> for installing the backend npm run start --> for starting the backend ctrl + c --> stop backend
+npm i  --> for installing the backend \n npm run start --> for starting the backend ctrl + c --> stop backend